LasterAlex/teloxide_tests/examples/README.md

 ### file_download_bot

-Bot that shows how to download files from the server.
+Bot that shows how to download files from the server and test it.

 ### album_bot

-Bot that tests the album sending.
+Bot that tests the album sending and sending multiple updates at once.

 ### phrase_bot